ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

  \Bigg|_{z = z_{rho}^{\sigma}} \approx
 \frac{\rho(z_{rho}^{\sigma}) - \rho(z_{rho}^{\sigma-1})}{z_{rho}^{\sigma} - z_{rho}^{\sigma-1}}$$

 Note that max N tells us the resulting stratification after all turbulent processes have acted on a water body.
-A location could have strong river input, but could have extermely strong turbulence such that there is a small resulting max N. Thus, I need to be aware that max N does not tell us the strength of turbulence or the ratio of freshwater input.
+A location could have strong river input, but could have extermely strong turbulence such that there is a small resulting max N. Thus, I need to be aware that max N does not tell us the strength of turbulence or the intensity of freshwater input.
 It simply tells us the resulting stratification after all of these other processes have happened.

 **Weak turbulence**